brightway-lca/brightway-documentation/sphinx/source/contributing/documentation.md

 ## Syntax

+### Markdown

 The majority of the Brightway documentation is based on Markdown (`.md`) files.
 The [MyST](https://myst-parser.readthedocs.io/en/latest/index.html) package is used to enable Markdown support across the project.
 Wherever necessary, reStructuredText (`.rst`) files or directives are used.
 The [`eval-rst` function](https://myst-parser.readthedocs.io/en/latest/syntax/roles-and-directives.html#syntax-directives-parsing) in MyST allows for use of arbitrary `rst` directives in Markdown files.

+### Jupyter Notebooks

+The `myst-nb` package is being used to render Jupyter Notebooks in the documentation.
+This allows for the use of Jupyter Notebooks as a documentation format.
+The notebooks are stored in the `notebooks` folder in the `brightway-documentation` repository.
+Curtrently, the notebooks are not executed during the build process.
+Any markdown cell in a notebook supports the features of the `myst-parser`, including admonitions, `eval-rst` directives, and `myst` directives.

 ## Structure